Y-Shaped Generative Flows

 \section{Modica-Mortola Branched Flows}

-\cite{oudet2011modica} proposed a theoretically-grounded approximation inspired by the Modica-Mortola framework in phase-field modeling.
-Using this, we can replace the singular problem with a sequence of regularized, elliptic energy functionals $M_\epsilon^{{\alpha}}$ defined over the more regular space of $\mathcal{H}^1$ vector fields.
-For a given vector field $\boldsymbol{u}(x)$, the approximating functional is:
+\cite{oudet2011modica} proposed a theoretically grounded approximation inspired by the Modica-Mortola framework used in phase-field modeling.
+This framework replaces the singular branched transport problem with a sequence of regularized elliptic energy functionals $M_\lambda^{\alpha}$, defined over the more regular space of vector fields $\mathcal{H}^1$.
+For a given vector field $F(x)$, the approximating functional is defined as:

-where $\epsilon > 0$ is a small parameter.
-The exponents $\alpha$, $\gamma_1$, and $\gamma_2$ are derived directly from the transport dimension $d$ and the cost exponent $\alpha$.
-The functional in Equation~\ref{eq:modica_mortola_approx} consists of two competing terms: \begin{enumerate} \item \textbf{A concave potential term}, $\int \|\boldsymbol{u}\|^{{\alpha}} dx$, which encourages the magnitude of the vector field to be either zero or arbitrarily large.
-This behavior is analogous to a double-well potential acting on zero and infinity, promoting the formation of sparse, high-intensity pathways. \item \textbf{A Dirichlet energy term (Sobolev penalty)} , $\int \|\nabla \boldsymbol{u}\|_F^2 dx$, which penalizes spatial variations in the vector field, enforcing smoothness and regularity. \end{enumerate}
+where $\lambda > 0$ is a small regularization parameter.
+The exponents $\gamma_1$ and $\gamma_2$ are derived from the transport dimension $d$ and the cost exponent $\alpha$ to ensure correct scaling behavior.
+As described by \cite{oudet2011modica}, the functional in ~\eqref{eq:modica_mortola_approx_appendix} consists of two competing terms: \begin{enumerate} \item \textbf{A concave potential term} ($\int |F|^{\alpha} dx$): This term acts analogously to a double-well potential, encouraging the magnitude of the vector field to be either zero or arbitrarily large, thereby promoting the formation of sparse high-intensity pathways. \item \textbf{A Dirichlet energy term} ($\int |\nabla F|^2 dx$): This Sobolev penalty penalizes spatial variations, enforcing smoothness and regularity on the vector field. \end{enumerate}